erasmus-without-paper/ewp-specs-api-iia-cnr/README.md

 Summary
 -------

-This document describes the **Interinstitutional Mobility Agreement CNR API**.
+This document describes the **Interinstitutional Agreement CNR API**.
-This API is implemented by the all EWP partners, and called by **EWP IMA Repository** whenever related IMAs are changed.
-It allows the partners to listen for changes in all of their IMAs.
+This API is implemented by the all EWP partners, and called by **EWP IIA Repository** whenever related IIAs are changed.
+It allows the partners to listen for changes in all of their IIAs.

 Request method